romaninsh/dorm/docs/src/releases/new-in-0.0.1.md

 Initial implementation of conditions is very limited - no way to specify a field.
 A new implementation is going to store field reference, operation and value.

-## Apr 18: Name changed to `dorm` and early syntax added in README:
+## Apr 18: Name changed to `vantage` and early syntax added in README:

 This is how early syntax looked like: